 AT&T U-Verse's coverage is extensive, blanketing 21 states.
 That being said, some areas may be far more limited than others when it comes to the company's internet offerings.
 For instance, if you live in one area of Illinois, you may only be able to access up to 24Mbps download speeds, but if you live in, say, an area of Indiana, you may have full access to the fiber optic network, which offers download speeds of up to 1000 Mbps.

 AT&T, unfortunately, has implemented data caps to its U-Verse service.
-However, it's only been recent that the data cap has been increased to the following:
+However, it's only recently that the data cap has been increased to the following:

 - 150 GB a month for DSL customers

 - 1TB a month for speeds up to and including 768 Kbps through 300Mbps

 1 TB of data is a lot to eat up, and not many people are able to reach the cap.
 However, if you're one of the few that often surpasses the cap, then you may want to take advantage of AT&T's Unlimited Internet Data Usage option, which can be accessed if you've adopted the 1000 Mbps download tier, have a combined bill for television and internet services, or are willing to spend a separate $30 per month for the service.